The origin of X-ray coronae around simulated disc galaxies

 In the regime of MW-mass halos we find that the X-ray luminosities in the EAGLE simulations are in good agreement with the observations at both fixed halo and stellar mass.
 However, above this mass, the slopes of the \lxmvir\ and \lxmstar\ relations in the simulations are steeper than for the real galaxies.
-The overprediction of the X-ray luminosity in the simulation peaks at a halo mass of $\sim 3 \times 10^{13} \units{\msun}$ and then decreases to around a factor of three for the most massive halos, $\sim 10^{14} \units{\msun}$. \cite{wang:2016} recalibrated the estimated halo masses of the \cite{anderson:2015} sample using weak lensing data and found that the original estimates were typically too high.
-As the X-ray emission is calculated in a halo mass dependent aperture, $(0.15 - 1.00)~R_{500}$, this can lead to an incorrect value for the X-ray luminosity.
-As we described for the \cite{bogdan:2015} results, an overestimation of the halo mass can lead to an underestimation of the X-ray luminosity, at a given halo mass, by a factor of approximately $\sim 1.2-1.5$.
+The overprediction of the X-ray luminosity in the simulation peaks at a halo mass of $\sim 3 \times 10^{13} \units{\msun}$ and then decreases to around a factor of three for the most massive halos, $\sim 10^{14} \units{\msun}$. \cite{wang:2016} recalibrated the estimated halo masses of the \cite{anderson:2015} sample using weak lensing data. \cite{wang:2016} suggest that the halo masses from \cite{anderson:2015} are slightly too large, with an almost constant overestimation of between $0.05-0.10 \units{dex}$ (see Fig. 10, right panel of \cite{wang:2016}).
+Thus, using the \lxmvir\ slope of 1.9 for the \cite{anderson:2015} data we predict that correcting the halo masses would increase the X-ray luminosity, at a given halo mass, by a factor of approximately $\sim 1.2-1.5$.
 Furthermore, a decrease in the inferred halo mass would decrease the virial radius, and therefore decrease the size of the excised central region.
 This would increase the X-ray emission, as emission is centrally peaked.
 We expect that these effects may change the results by up to a factor of two when combined.
-Given the large dynamic range of the data, this correction does not significantly reduce the tension between the EAGLE simulations.
+Given the large dynamic range of the data, this correction does not significantly reduce the tension between the EAGLE simulations and observations.